Transcript: Gut Feelings: Probiotics & Mental Health

 Before Thorazine was invented in 1950, mental illness was often treated surgically.
-In fact in 1949 the inventor of the lobotomy was awared the Nobel Prize, but before tens of thousands were lobotomized, colectomy was all the rage.
-There was this theory that bad bacteria in the gut, intestinal putrefaction was the cause of mental illness, so the cure, was to just surgically remove the colon.
-Yes, the surgery killed about one in three, but when they didn’t die surgeons bragged that, for example, when he resected the colons of school children as a preventive measure, there was a cessation of abnormal sex practices, such as masturbation, which was viewed at the time as a precursor for mental illness later in life.
+In fact, in 1949, the inventor of the lobotomy was awarded the Nobel Prize.
+But, before tens of thousands were lobotomized, colectomy was all the rage.
+There was this theory that bad bacteria in the gut—”intestinal putrefaction”—was the cause of mental illness.
+So, the cure was to just surgically remove the colon.
+Yes, the surgery killed about one in three.
+But, when they didn’t die, surgeons bragged that (for example) when he resected the colons of schoolchildren as a preventive measure, there was a “cessation of abnormal sex practices, such as masturbation”—which was viewed at the time as a precursor for mental illness later in life.

-There were others, though, that took a less drastic approach, suggesting one could instead treat this intestinal putrefaction by changing the intestinal flora.
-So over a century ago there were reports of successfully treating psychiatric illnesses like depression with a dietary regimen that included probiotics.
-Doctors percieved a connection between depression and feces deficient in quantity and moisture and very offensive in odour.
-And so they gave patients probiotics and not only did people feel better psychologically, but their “feces increase in quantity, become softer, and of regular consistency, and the offensive smell diminishes.”
+There were others, though, that took less drastic approaches, suggesting one could instead treat this intestinal putrefaction by changing the intestinal flora.
+So, over a century ago, there were reports of successfully treating psychiatric illnesses, like depression, with a dietary regimen that included probiotics.
+Doctors perceived a connection between depression and “feces deficient in quantity and moisture and very offensive in odor.”
+So, they gave patients probiotics.
+And, not only did people feel better psychologically, but their “feces increase in quantity, become softer, and of regular consistency, and the offensive smell diminishes.”
 Concurrent with the probiotics, however, all patients were started on a vegetarian diet, so it may not have been the probiotics at all.

-This field of inquiry remained dormant for about a hundred years, but a new discipline has recently emerged known as enteric—meaning intestinal---neuroscience.
-Our enteric nervous system, the collection of nerves in our gut has been referred to as our “second brain given it's size, complexity and similarity.
-We’ve got as many nerves in our gut as in our spinal cord.
-And it kinda makes sense.
-The size and complexity of our gut brain is not surprising when considering the challenges posed by the interface…with our largest body surface.
+This field of inquiry remained dormant for about a hundred years, but a new discipline has recently emerged known as “enteric [meaning intestinal] neuroscience.”
+Our enteric nervous system—the collection of nerves in our gut—has been referred to as our “second brain,” given its “size, complexity, and similarity.”
+We’ve got so many nerves in our gut that, as many as in our spinal cord.
+And, it kinda makes sense.
+The size and complexity of our gut brain is not surprising when considering the challenges posed by the interface with “our largest body surface.”
 We have a hundred times more contact with the outside world through our gut than through our skin.
-And we also have to deal our 100 trillion little friends down there.
+We also have to deal our 100 trillion little friends down there.
 Takes a lot of processing power.

-Now anyone who’s ever gotten butterflies in their stomach knows that our mental state can affect our gut.
-In fact every day stresses can affect the integrity of our gut flora.
+Now, anyone who’s ever gotten butterflies in their stomach knows that our mental state can affect our gut.
+In fact, everyday stressors can affect the integrity of our gut flora.
 This innovative study looked at feces scraped from used toilet paper in undergrads during exam week.
-This is how many bacteria they had in their feces before the exam, but look what happened on exam day and in fact lasted the whole week.
-So our mental state can affect our gut, but can our gut affect our mental state?
-We didn’t know until recently.
+This is how many bacteria they had in their feces before the exam.
+But, look what happens on exam day—and, in fact, lasted through the whole week.
+So, our mental state can affect our gut.
+But, can our gut affect our mental state?
+We didn’t know, until recently.